 - Mother: Unknown; Separated from his mother at the age of four.

 - Siblings: Unknown; Separated from his siblings at the age of four.

 Quick Facts About Charles Ball

 - Although Ball’s wife Judah died in 1816, Charles remarried a second time to a woman named Lucy.
-With his new wife, Charles was able to purchase a small farm from money he had earned during his time in the Navy and lived a relatively peaceful life for approximately fourteen more years.
+With his new wife, Charles was able to purchase a small farm with money he had earned during his time in the Navy and lived a relatively peaceful life for approximately fourteen more years.
 In 1830, however, Ball was tracked down by his former slaveowner in Georgia, and was returned where he endured several more years of pain and suffering.

 “I had at times serious thoughts of suicide so great was my anguish.
 If I could have got a rope, I should have hanged myself at Lancaster.
-The thought of my wife and children I had been torn from in Maryland, and the dreadful undefined future which was before me, came near driving me mad.”— Charles Ball
+The thought of my wife and children I had been torn from in Maryland, and the dreadful undefined future which was before me, came near driving me mad.”

 Quotes by Charles Ball